guidance-guarantee-programme/pension_guidance/content/when_you_die.md

 ##Money still in your pension pot

 If you die before 75, money left in your pot is passed on tax free.
-Your beneficiary can take it a single lump sum or as a retirement income.
+Your beneficiary can take it as a single lump sum or as retirement income.

 ^If you die before 75, and you didn’t touch the money in your pot at all, your beneficiary may have to pay tax if they don’t use it within 2 years of the date your provider was told of your death.^